secondl1ght-projects/privacytech/README.md

 ## General Information

-This website will be similar to privacytools.io except more condensed using personal recommendations.
-Visitors can find information about how to better protect their privacy online in the digital age.
+Visitors can find information about how to better improve their privacy online.

 ## Technologies Used